giocomai/castarter/README.md

 ## Index pages and content pages

-`castarter2` starts with the idea that there are basically two types of pages that are commonly found while text mining.
+`castarter2` starts with the idea that there are basically two types of pages that are commonly found when text mining.

 **index pages**.
 These are pages that usually include some form of list of the pages with actual contents we are interested in (or, possibly, a